 Every now and then a person comes into our lives and makes an impression that motivates us to stretch and grow beyond our limited experience in the world.
 For me, such a person is Kevin Briggs, a California Highway Patrol officer who has, as part of his patrol area, the Golden Gate Bridge.

 I have known Kevin since 1999, when I began working as a rotating shift electrician, and can attest to his genuine compassion and unending drive to save lives.
-I was on duty the night he spent 7 hours talking someone “back over the rail”.
+I was on duty the night he spent over 7 hours talking someone “back over the rail”.
 That incident is cited in this video and what you do not know is that Kevin was out there without a jacket, or long-sleeved shirt, through three rainstorms during the course of the rescue.

 Kevin is as fine an example of a human being as I have come across — calm when the chips are down and respectful to people of all walks of life, especially on the worst day of their life.